tiddoloos/Scaling-RGCN-training/README.md

 `./graphs/{dataset}/one/` contains a single summary graph (either attribute or (k)-forward bisimulation).

 ## Experiments
+We provive some exmaple commands to reproduce our experiments.
-From the root directory of the repository, use the following command to reproduce our experiments.
+The commands be should run from the root directory of the repository.
 The aim is to scale R-GCN training for entity type prediciton.
 We display examples for runnnig the experiments on the AIFB dataset (`-dataset AIFB`) for 5 iterations (`-i 5`).
 By default the experiments run for 51 epochs.